pokstad/godockci/README.md

 # godockci
-Golang docker image for CI usage
+Golang docker image for CI usage.

 ## Usage
-TODO
+Pull it from docker hub and use the Go tools:

+`docker pull pokstad/godockci:latest`

-For now, refer to the CircleCI integration of https://github.com/pokstad/vsaur
+Refer to the CircleCI integration of https://github.com/pokstad/vsaur for more details.

+## Bundled Tools

+- Go v1.11
+- Gometalinter v2.0.11 (and vendored linters)

 ## Contributing
 Building a new version of the docker file: